expressjs/morgan/README.md

 ##### :referrer

 The Referrer header of the request.
-This will use the standard mis-spelled Referer header if exists, otherwise Referrer.
+This will use the standard misspelled Referer header if exists, otherwise Referrer.

 ##### :remote-addr